m-language/m/README.md

 M Language
 ==========

-TThe M programming language](https://m-language.github.io/), a minimal Lisp for the JVM, JS, and Native.
+The M programming language](https://m-language.github.io/), a minimal Lisp for the JVM, JS, and Native.

 Building
 --------